1. How do I know which system and material is best for my model?

 1. How environmentally friendly is 3D printing

-• As parts are generally produced to order there is no excess stock being wasted or being transported.
+• As parts are generally produced to order there is less excess stock being held or being transported.